lammps/lammps/doc/src/fitpod.rst

     U^{a}_n(\theta_{ijk}) = \cos ((n-1) \theta_{ijk}), \qquad  n = 1,\ldots, N_{\rm a},

 where :math:`N_{\rm a}` is the number of angular basis functions.
-The orthogonal basis functions for the parametrized potential are computed as follows
+The orthogonal basis functions for the parameterized potential are computed as follows

 .. math::